Contents

 John Deere formed Deere & Company in 1868 and registered the first trademark in 1876.
 John Deere and their buddy Melvin Gould created the initial logo with a deer leaping over a log.
 The logo has varied slightly but has always featured the John Deere deer and its name.

 John Deere afterward concentrated on community leadership.
 He was Moline’s second mayor in 1873.
-He was president of the National Bank of Moline, director of the Moline Free Public Library, and trustee of the First Congregational Church.
+He served as president of the National Bank of Moline, director of the Moline Free Public Library, and trustee for First Congregational Church.

 82-year-old John Deere died at home in 1886.
 Moline’s Riverside Cemetery has his remains.
 Lot 838-840, Grave #11 marks his grave.
 “Our Father” is on his gravestone.